LLNL/conduit/src/docs/sphinx/relay_io.rst

 Conduit Relay I/O provides optional Silo, HDF5, and ADIOS I/O interfaces.

 These interfaces can be accessed through a basic generic API or through APIs specific to each underlying I/O interface.
+The specific APIs provide more lower level control and allow reuse of handles, which is more efficient for most non-trivial use cases.
+We plan to provide a Generic I/O Handle interface (https://github.com/LLNL/conduit/issues/321) in a future release.

 .. _relay_io_generic_interface: